papis/papis/doc/source/database_structure.rst

 have all the information that the info file of the documents includes.

 In other words, the whoosh index will store only certain fields from the document's info files.
-The good news is that we can tell papis exactly which fields we want to index.
+The good news is that we can tell Papis exactly which fields we want to index.
 These flags are

 - :confval:`whoosh-schema-fields`